Why fast campaigns make us furious

 Success can’t be forced.
 If a campaign was successful, it doesn’t necessarily mean that the “sequel” will be as well.
-You need time to analyse and think your next steps through.
+You need time to analyze and think your next steps through.
 Originality takes time, I can’t stress this enough.

 2. BIG DATA

 Successful film studios and companies such as Marvel and Netflix make their future franchise decisions based on data.
 To make a decision about making a 150+ million dollar movie without consulting viewership numbers and preferences would simply be bad business.
 These juggernauts build their franchises and business models for the long run and they use data to do so as precisely as possible.
-Companies have been using consumer data as a basis for their marketing efforts for decades now, but in order to survive and succeed, the data must be collected and analysed for the long run.
+Companies have been using consumer data as a basis for their marketing efforts for decades now, but in order to survive and succeed, the data must be collected and analyzed for the long run.
 Products and services, as well as marketing campaigns, need to be planned far in advance.

 The most important and most overlooked factor is the people.
 People go to the movies because they want to.
-They need the fun and the relaxation in their free time and they choose to spend it the cinema.
+They need fun and relaxation in their free time and they choose to spend it at the cinema.
 People do not choose to watch ads and if you want to reach them, invest time and create something they will find useful and interesting.